Path Development Network with Finite-dimensional Lie Group Representation: Path Development Layer

 \subsection{Model parameter optimisation}

-Now we shall introduce a method for optimising model parameters of the development layer.
-Our proposed method not only effectively leverages the Lie group-valued output of the development through trivialisation, but also explores the recurrence structure of the development to enable efficient gradient computation via backpropagation through time.
+We shall utilise a method introduced in \cite{lezcano2019trivializations, lezcano2019cheap} to optimise model parameters of the development layer, which effectively leverages the Lie group-valued outputs and facilitates efficient gradient computation by exploring the recurrence structure via backpropagation through time.